Steam Baths

 Bench Depth – Approx 50cm (20”) is a good starting point.
 However, a deeper bench of perhaps 70cm (28”) or deeper is nice to have as it allows sitting with feet up on the bench which many people enjoy.
 If you want to lay down then a bench surface area of at least 65cm (26”) x 200cm (6.5’) is needed.

 Bench Slope (Backward) – Alternatively, the benches may slope very slightly towards the wall.
-This requires either a trough or a trough drain along the back edge for condensate/water runoff.
+This usually requires either a trough or a trough drain along the back edge for condensate/water runoff.

 This may provide for more comfortable seating but is also a bit more complicated to construct and keep clean.